 Why do we do good?
 Convention and habit ?
 A nagging sense of guilt or a fear of punishment ?
 The need for approval or to protect our reputation ?

 Aristotle says, if we want to be good, make goodness a habit.
-Nothing wrong with that.

 And what’s wrong with enjoying the fruits of our good acts ?

-But what if things were just a little different ?
+But what if circumstances were different ?

 He was astonished and again he turned the ring and reappeared; he made several trials of the ring, and always with the same result -- when he turned the ring one way, he became invisible, when he turned it the other, he reappeared.